 10 Activities for Kids and Moms to Enjoy Together

 This is an activity you can do indoors or outdoors.
-Pack up a bunch of finger foods, maybe some juice boxes (a special treat for my kids) and a few Topo Chicos for you, and head off to the nearest park.
+Pack up some finger foods, maybe some juice boxes (a special treat for my kids), and a few drinks for you, and head off to the nearest park.
 Spread a big blanket in the soft grass and let your kids run amok after a delicious feast outside in the fresh air.
-Or, use a rainy day to have a picnic in the living room.
+Or use a rainy day to have a picnic in the living room.
 Your kids will love the change of pace!

-If you like to cook or bake, this can be a really fun activity for kids and parents to do together.
-Pick a simple recipe, maybe cookies or muffins, and have your kiddo help you measure, pour and mix.
-Use it as a learning experience; kids often have no idea the kind of work and ingredients that go into their food!
+If you like to cook or bake, this can be a fun activity for kids and parents to do together.
+Pick a simple recipe, maybe cookies or muffins, and have your kiddo help you measure, pour, and mix.
+Use it as a learning experience; kids often have no idea what work and ingredients go into their food!

-I just got back from a week long Carnival cruise and I was surprised to see how many young families were on board.
+I just returned from a week-long Carnival cruise, and I was surprised to see how many young families were on board.
 Once I got a good tour of the ship, I was no longer surprised.
-The cruise has a kids area and water slides and activities throughout the week just for their youngest passengers!
-While the thought of traveling alone with my kids used to scare me, now I look forward to taking my kiddos on a cruise someday.
-You can start your travel adventures slow, however, by taking a short road trip to a local tourist attraction or spending a weekend in a new city.
+The cruise has a kids’ area, water slides, and activities for their youngest passengers throughout the week!
+While traveling alone with my kids used to scare me, I look forward to taking my kiddos on a cruise someday.
+You can start your travel adventures slowly, however, by taking a short road trip to a local tourist attraction or spending a weekend in a new city.

-Every now and then I love to throw a bunch of pillows and blankets on the living room floor, pop some popcorn, and watch the latest Disney movie with my kids.
-They absolutely love to have mommy join them in a movie night and I actually really enjoy a lot of kids’ movies!
+Every now and then, I love to throw a bunch of pillows and blankets on the living room floor, pop some popcorn, and watch the latest family movie with my kids.
+They absolutely love having mommy join them in a movie night, and I really enjoy many kids’ movies!
 Even better, do a movie night in your jammies and let them stay up just a little late.
-You will be mom of the year!
+Check here for what to watch.
+You will be the mom of the year!

 Full disclosure, I am not a mom that enjoys gardening.
 At all.
-In fact, I am so bad at keeping plants alive that I am surprised I have kept pets and kids alive this long.
+I am so bad at keeping plants alive that I am surprised I have kept pets and kids alive this long.
 Regardless of how I feel about gardening, I know many a mom loves to get her hands in the soil and watch things grow.
 If you’re this mom, try planning and tending a garden with your little ones.
-This is a great bonding activity, but it’s also an amazing way to teach kids how food grows and what it takes to feed the family!
+This is a great bonding activity, but it’s also a fantastic way to teach kids how food grows and what it takes to feed the family!

-I know this may sound silly, but I actually still really love to color!
+This may sound silly, but I still love to color!
 Of course, I am no longer interested in coloring princesses and rainbows (although it has happened a time or two in my adult life), but I very much enjoy the popular adult coloring books.
 One of my favorites is Enchanted Forest by Johanna Basford.
 I also bought a fancy set of colored pencils.
-Coloring in this book while my kids color in their favorite coloring books is one of my favorite ways to spend quiet, peaceful, but fun, time with them.
+Coloring in this book while my kids color in their favorite coloring books is one of my favorite ways to spend a quiet, peaceful, fun time with them.

 This is a favorite activity of mine and my kids, especially in the warmer months.
 I let the kids get the bottom part of the car while I take care of the top parts.
 By the end of the car wash, we’re all soaked and soapy and laughing our butts off!